Tehran Metro Line 4: Route

+Route map

 Mehrabad Airport Extension

 The 2.8 km branch line starting from Bimeh Station towards Mehrabad International Airport was opened on March 15, 2016.
 The branch generally acts as an independent line, using unique, more luggage-friendly trains; Bimeh Station is an interchange station.
 The branch has three stations, including Bimeh Station.

 Future

 North-West expansion

 A 5.2 km extension north from Eram-e Sabz Station is proposed.
 The new extension will have 4 stations and run along Shahayegh Boulevard and Jannatabad Boulevard so serve the Jannat Abad neighbourhood in Northeastern Tehran.

 Eastern expansion

 A 9.3 km extension northeast-wards from Shahid Kolahdooz Station is proposed.
 The proposed section will run elevated along Doran Expressway to Damavand Street.
 Then it will continue north along Hajar-ebn Ady Street and Estakhr Street.
 The extension will serve Tehranpars and Qanat Kowsar neighbourhoods.